-APDMs are allocated a cohort of Employers whom they support throughout their Apprenticeship Programme.
-The APDM offers support and advice on recruitment, registration, eligibility; act as the conduit between the Employer and the OU; and provide support to line managers/workplace mentors and Apprentices.
-APDMs review, track and respond to Apprentice progression by working with the Employer, the Apprentice and the Faculty to achieve successful completion.
-The APDM also collects and acts upon feedback from the Employer and the Apprentice.
+APDMs support Apprentices and Employers throughout their Apprenticeship Programme.
+They offer support and advice on recruitment, registration and eligibility; act as the conduit between the Employer and the OU; and provide support to line managers/workplace mentors and Apprentices.

+APDMs also review, track and respond to Apprentice progression by working with the Employer, the Apprentice and the Faculty to achieve successful completion.
+They collect and act upon feedback from the Employer and the Apprentice to continually enhance this process.

-APDMs have been listed within this document as a first point of contact for brevity, in line with Apprenticeship Programmes within England and Scotland.
+APDMs have been listed within this document as a first point of contact for brevity, in line with Apprenticeship Programmes in England, Scotland and Wales.
 For other Nations and some faculty areas (e.g. Social Work), your most appropriate contact may be your Staff Tutor, Education Manager, or Faculty Co-ordinator.